sco0ter/babbler/xmpp-documentation/src/site/markdown/xep/pep.md

 ## Listening for PEP Events

 Now that you have published your geo location all your contacts will receive notifications about it.
-This is just a message with a \"PubSub event\" extension.
+This is just a message with a "PubSub event" extension.

 ```java
 xmppSession.addInboundMessageListener(e -> {